 Accordingly, based on the foregoing, we conclude that the lower court erred not only in dismissing the abuse and neglect petition and returning custody outright to the Appellee mother, but also in failing to conduct mandated hearings.
 We, therefore, reverse and remand this case to the circuit court.
 We direct the circuit court to reinstate the abuse and neglect petition.
 We further order the lower court to conduct a preliminary hearing within ten days of receipt of this opinion.
 All other necessary hearings shall also be conducted on an expedited basis and should provide a meaningful opportunity to the parties to produce evidence of the circumstances involved in the instant case.
 After hearing the pertinent evidence, the court should make specific findings of fact relating to the prior terminations and the current parenting abilities of the mother and father.
-Even if the court determines, upon appropriate motion, to grant an improvement period with appropriate conditions, concurrent planning24 should begin for
+Even if the court determines, upon appropriate motion, to grant an improvement period with appropriate conditions, concurrent planningSee footnote 24 should begin for the child's permanent placement in the event that efforts at reunification fail.
+Finally, any decision rendered by the lower court should encompass the parental rights of both the Appellee mother and the Appellee father.